BOSGAME E5

 What makes the BOSGAME E5 suitable for home lab use?

-The BOSGAME E5 features dual Gigabit Ethernet ports, which is uncommon in consumer mini PCs.
+The BOSGAME E5 features dual 2.5GbE Ethernet ports, which is uncommon in consumer mini PCs.
 This allows it to function as a router, firewall, or network appliance while maintaining separate network segments.
 Combined with the Ryzen processor and 16GB RAM, it can run virtualization software or network services effectively.

 How many displays can the BOSGAME E5 support simultaneously?